 - Sea salt

-- Supplements (essential for crisis and home pharmacy) – medical care may not be easily available during a crisis.
-It’s worth knowing how to keep yourself healthy and get well.
+- Supplements (in addition to your first aid kit) – Medical care may not be easily available during a crisis.
+It’s worth knowing how to keep yourself healthy and stay well.

-- Other essential supplements you need include lysine, magnesium, cat’s claw, liquorice root and curcumin.
+- Other essential supplements you need, for example L-lysine, Magnesium, Cat’s claw, Liquorice root and Curcumin.

-- The first aid kit may also include a silver powder (e.g. Sovereign Silver) and a stick (Vimergy PropolisPure).
+- The first aid kit may also include silver hydrosol (e.g. Sovereign Silver) and propolis (Vimergy PropolisPure).

 - Don’t forget your pet’s food supply.